abhinavmish96/LEARNING_JAVASCRIPT/20_Node/Readme.md

 #### Operating System

-- os module provides some platform-specific information about the computer on which the app is running.
+- OS module provides some platform-specific information about the computer on which the app is running.